API Reference

 This setting will be applied to the dispatcher when the graph is run.
 If the dispatcher is already running, it will update the limit dynamically.

-Sets a worker as a data sink in the task graph.
+Designates a worker as a data sink for collecting specific output tasks.

 Parameters: